scanback/docs/articles-posts/fabric-of-executive-teams.md

 # The Fabric of Executive Teams: A Quantification

 What is the composition of executive teams in the United States?
 A few years ago I took a look at 844 senior executives of the 50 largest companies in the United States.
+I doubt there has been major collective change since, but individual companies have moved.

 The analysis covers:

 - Tenure with company
 - Educational background